ontoportal/documentation/docs/_steps/allegrograph_configuration.md

 -rw-r--r--.
 1 ontoportal ontoportal 1716 Aug  3 23:24 site_config.rb.default
 ```

-You will need to update the configuration files in the following directories: `ncbo_cron`, `ontologies_api`.
+You will need to update the configuration files in the following directories: `ncbo_cron`, `ontologies_api` per the instructions below.

 #### Update NCBO Cron configuration files